 It is not the number of followers an account has but the authenticity of that person and their account.

-The interaction Heather has with her followers makes them loyal to her and makes them trust her, and when they trust her and believe in her they are more likely to support what she is promoting, the same goes for Chloe and the other two mentioned.
-The one I paid is clearly just out to make money, and therefore there is no connection with his followers, his posts are ‘pretty’ but lack engagement.
+The interaction Heather has with her followers makes them loyal to her and makes them trust her.
+When they trust her and believe in her they are more likely to support what she is promoting.
+The same goes for Chloe and the other two mentioned.
+The one I paid is clearly just out to make money.
+Therefore there is no connection with his followers.
+His posts are ‘pretty’ but lack engagement.

-When looking for a collaborator I would look for an account that has ‘true’ followers and not paid followers, the owner of the account interacts with a lot of the comments and followers and clearly believes what they are saying and are not just being paid to promote.
+When looking for an influencer I would look for an account that has ‘true’ followers and not paid followers.
+The owner of the account interacts with a lot of the comments and followers.
+They clearly believe what they are saying and businesses don’t just pay them to promote.

 Heather has been absolutely fantastic she regularly sends me a message with an idea for advertising.
 Just this week she text me ‘hey I’ve had an idea for some Christmas promotion for you…’

 She has written a fantastic blog post, which I did not ask her to do and it now features on the home page of our website.
-Chloe has also messaged me to say she is writing a blog post for us, again completely off her own back.
+Chloe has also messaged me to say she is writing a blog post for us.
+Again this is completely off her own back.
 We have made a connection and I believe that is one of the most important things.

 Thank you so much to Sarah for sharing her experiences.